Alfredchanja/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 13-This file changes the group owner to school for the file hello.

 File 14-This script changes the owner to vincent and the group owner to staff for all files and directories in the working directory.

+File 15-This file changes the owner and the group owner of _hello to vincent and staff respectively.